Lake Urmia: Falling level and increasing salinity

 Starting in 2016, Food and Agriculture Organization of the United Nations (FAO) and Urmia Lake Restoration Program (ULRP) signed up to a project funded by the Government of Japan entitled "An Integrated Programme for Sustainable Water Resources Management in the Lake Urmia Basin" to support ULRP in its goal to restore Lake Urmia.
 The project set out a multi-disciplinary framework covering several key interrelated areas and aims to have five outputs: 1.
 An advanced water accounting (WA) system for the entire Lake Urmia basin; 2.
 A drought management system based on risk/vulnerability assessment and preparedness response for the basin; 3.
 A socio-economic livelihood programme with viable and sustainable alternatives to current agricultural activities upstream of the lake to reduce water consumption significantly while maintaining the income and livelihood of affected communities; 4.
 An integrated watershed management (WM) programme; A capacity development programme to strengthen stakeholders at different levels.

 The Silveh Dam in Piranshahr County should be complete in 2015.
 Through a tunnel and canals it will transfer up to 121700000 m3 of water annually from the Lavin River in the Little Zab basin to Lake Urmia basin.

 In 2015, president Hassan Rouhani's cabinet approved $660 million for improving irrigation systems, and steps to combat desertification.

 In September 2018, A working group tasked with reviving Lake Urmia has started to grow two types of plants to save the region from salt particles.
 The two plants are Nitraria or Karadagh and Tamarix or Shoorgaz, which are planted on the land of Jabal Kandi village in Urmia County, to slow down the wind that brings with itself the salt particles.

+By the end of the summer of 2025, the lake had completely disappeared according to NASA images.